We love beans. We eat a lot of them because they're yummy, healthy, and CHEAP!

 We especially eat a lot of Refried Beans.
 We make a 2 lb. bag of Pintos every two weeks.

 Did you know that 1 cup of Refried Beans is low in Saturated Fat, and very low in Cholesterol?
 It is also a good source of Protein (13g), Vitamin C, Magnesium, Phosphorus, Potassium and Manganese, and an excellent source of Fiber (12g...that's 49% of your Daily Value).

-So what on earth do we do with all those beans?
-We make Quesadillas, Bean and Cheese Burritos, Bean Dip, Tostados, and Touch Down Taco Dip.
+So what do we do with all those beans?
+We make Quesadillas, Bean and Cheese Burritos, Bean Dip, Tostadas, and Touch Down Taco Dip.
 We also use them as a side to enchiladas and tacos.
 The kids even like to eat them in a small dish with cheese on top.
 Having them on hand makes for SUPER EASY "go to" lunches and dinners.

 Let's get cookin'.

 1 stick butter (or any other fat such as bacon fat or lard...but everything is betta with butta!)

 Salt, Pepper, and Garlic powder to taste